 The Dalai Lama’s new-won prestige and worldwide celebrity likely became strong incentives later but, as we’ve seen, his first meeting with Asahara in 1987 predates the announcement of the Nobel Prize by two years.
 Tibetan Review’s article sheds little light on this: It notes that Asahara traveled to the Dalai Lama’s hometown Dharamsala in India ‘at least once,’ but it provides no detailed timeline.

 Possibly, Asahara became acquainted with the Dalai Lama even earlier.
-Before he founded Aum Shinrikyō, Asahara was a failed masseur, acupuncturist, and ‘pharmacist.’
-Also, he was convicted for selling counterfeit health-potions.
-Somewhere between 1980 and 1984, he joined Agon-shū, a “new new” religious movement established in 1978.
-28
+Before he founded Aum Shinrikyō, Asahara was a failed masseur and acupuncturist.
+As a ‘pharmacist,’ he was convicted for selling counterfeit health-potions in the early 1980s.
+This case led to negative press coverage, but some years later some occult journals praised Asahara’s religious practice and attainments.
+29. Somewhere between 1980 and 1984, he joined Agon-shū, a “new new” religious movement established in 1978.
+30

 The Dalai Lama, in turn, may have become amenable to establishing relations with Asahara as his new backer in Japan when Agon-shū switched allegiance and began cultivating relations with the Communist regime in Beijing.
-This fit a pattern: Historically speaking, Japanese Buddhists are primarily interested in cultivating relations with Buddhists in China rather than with Tibetan exiles.
-31
+This fit a pattern: Historically speaking, Japanese Buddhists are primarily interested in cultivating relations with Buddhists in China rather than with Tibetan exiles in India.
+33

 First Meeting and Donation